mfoley02/gen_proj/README.md

 Generated a filtered feature table using the initial feature table and metadata as input data.

 #### taxa barplot
-Used the filtered feature data to generate a barplot as a means of visualizing taxonomy.
-Verified that sample identity was 100% bacteria.
+Used the filtered feature data to generate a barplot as a means of visualizing increasing levels of taxonomy and their distrubution among samples.

 ### Diversity Analysis and Phylogenetic Placement of ASVs